hyperledger/identus-docs/documentation/docs/quick-start.md

 ![Component Diagram](/img/trust-triangle.png)

 Holders can be any entity, such as individuals, organizations, and digital or physical things.
-They will hold [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credential) and use a verifiable presentations to share their VCs.
+They will hold [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credential) and use a verifiable presentation to share their VCs.

 Issuers can also be any entity that makes [claims](/docs/concepts/glossary/#claim) about an [entity](/docs/concepts/glossary/#entity).
 These claims are attestations, or evidence of something, about the Holder.
 As an example, an insurance company would provide proof of valid insurance.